joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ## Parameterizing Your Components

-Like plain React components, Om components take props as their first argument and children as the remaining ones.
+Like plain React components, Om Next components take `props` as their first argument and `children` as the remaining ones.
 Let's modify our file to look like the following:

 ```clj
 (ns om-tutorial.core